-- Requires active and meaningful participation in UCCs including: attention to variable and unequal outcomes on core measures; and, coordination with collaborative partners to improve services. - Requires that practices maintain NCQA recognition, however shifts the emphasis to the most important Must Pass elements in the medical home standards and de-emphasizes the intensive documentation that is required to achieve the highest score. - Introduces a balance between payment for the quality of the process (NCQA standards) and payment for outcomes (quality and utilization)
+- Requires active and meaningful participation in UCCs including: attention to variable and unequal outcomes on core measures; and, coordination with collaborative partners to improve services. - Requires that practices engage and maintain NCQA recognition, however shifts the emphasis to the most important Must Pass elements in the medical home standards and de-emphasizes the intensive documentation that is required to achieve the highest score. - Introduces a balance between payment for the quality of the process (NCQA standards) and payment for outcomes (quality and utilization) - Rewards coordination with UCC partners to achieve better results on service area outcomes for a composite of core quality measures (directly links incentives for medical homes to statewide healthcare reform priorities) - Rewards coordination with UCC partners to achieve better practice results for the total resource utilization index (TRUI) (case mix adjusted), which has a predictable impact on healthcare expenditures (directly links incentives for medical homes to statewide healthcare reform priorities)